eduardovalero/Fantasy-football-analytics/readme.md

 # 0. Disclaimer
 This project is currently under development.
 Some functionalities may not be available yet.
-To try this application, run './app/app.py', leave the login form fields blank and click 'Sign in'.
+To try this application, run './app/app.py', leave the login form fields blank and click 'Sign in'

 ![alt text](pics/example.gif)

 # 1. Objective